 Gardens, trees, and lakes

-Set against a stunning backdrop of the River Thames in Berkshire, the gardens within Beale Wildlife Park offer visitors the chance to relax and enjoy nature at its best with a variety of planting styles.
+Set against a stunning backdrop of the River Thames in Berkshire, the gardens within Beale Wildlife Park offer visitors the chance to relax and enjoy nature at its best with a wide variety of planting styles.

-Jubilee Water Gardens
+The Water Gardens

 Located at one end of the inner lake, the tiered border showcases a large variety of dahlias and tender exotics.

 Located near our train station, the station tropical bed showcases a variety of tropical plants that can be grown outdoors from late spring to late autumn.

 Located near the Beale centre at the top of the inner lake, this corner border showcases a mix of tropical style planting and some hardy tropical planting.